usman98789/Trackify/README.md

 ### Future Features & Plans
 - Use AsyncStorage
 - Get list of excercises from an API
+- See growth charts of users strengths over time
 - Publish to App & Google Play Store